-

-Born and raised in Ottawa, Peter has been a mainstay of the jazz community of Canada's capital for three decades.
+Born and raised in Ottawa, Peter has been a mainstay of the jazz community of Canada's capital for more than three decades.

-He has released three albums of original modern mainstream jazz, and in 2022, he has so far performed for audiences in not only Ottawa, Montreal and Toronto but also Charlottetown, Antigonish, Kitchener and Vancouver.
+Peter maintains a busy performing schedule and in recent years he has played for audiences in not only Ottawa, Montreal and Toronto but also Charlottetown, Antigonish, Kitchener and Vancouver.
+In the Ottawa area, he regularly performs at Robo Lounge, Night Oat and the Wakefield Mill.

-Peter's latest recording, Ordinary Heroes, a collection of 10 compositions that respond to today's social and political tumult, was released in 2020 thanks to grants from the Ontario Arts Council and City of Ottawa.
+Peter's 2020 recording, Ordinary Heroes, a collection of 10 compositions that brought Peter's social and political concerns to the forefront, was released in 2020 thanks to grants from the Ontario Arts Council and City of Ottawa.
 Among the acclaim that the album received was a four-star review in DownBeat magazine.

 Previously, Peter released his second album, Alpha Moment in 2015, and his debut recording, A Boy's Journey, in 2010.

 Largely self-taught, Peter was bitten by the jazz bug when he was a teenager in the 1970s, exposed to the music of Keith Jarrett, Herbie Hancock and Chick Corea.
 He counts himself very fortunate to have performed with such Canadian jazz legends as Sonny Greenwich, Phil Nimmons, Pat LaBarbera and Reg Schwager.
-Over the years, Peter's own projects have included such esteemed colleagues as the saxophonists Kenji Omae, Joel Miller, Frank Lozano and Mike Allen, guitarist Mike Rud and Roddy Ellias, and drummer Ted Warren, Dave Laing, Dave Robbins and Andre White.
+Over the years, Peter's own projects have included such esteemed colleagues as the saxophonists Kenji Omae, Joel Miller, Frank Lozano and Mike Allen, guitarists Ted Quinlan, Mike Rud and Roddy Ellias, and drummers Ted Warren, Dave Laing, Dave Robbins and Andre White.

 In Montreal during the last half of the 1980s, Peter performed weekly at the first incarnation of the city's famed Upstairs jazz club.
 Peter counts such accomplished artists as Steve Amirault, John Stetch, Denzal Sinclaire, Mike Allen, Dave Robbins, Alec Walkington and Ted Warren as friends from his Montreal days.
 While working toward his Master's Degree in English at McGill University, Peter led a jazz sextet that won the Lowenbrau Jazz Search in 1986 and represented Quebec at the Montreal International Jazz Festival's Alcan Jazz Competition in 1987.